Pseudomonas: Genomics

 In 2000, the complete genome sequence of a Pseudomonas species was determined; more recently, the sequence of other strains has been determined, including P. aeruginosa strains PAO1 (2000), P. putida KT2440 (2002), P. protegens Pf-5 (2005), P. syringae pathovar tomato DC3000 (2003), P. syringae pathovar syringae B728a (2005), P. syringae pathovar phaseolica 1448A (2005), P. fluorescens Pf0-1, and P. entomophila L48.

 By 2016, more than 400 strains of Pseudomonas had been sequenced.
 Sequencing the genomes of hundreds of strains revealed highly divergent species within the genus.
-In fact, many genomes of Pseudomonas share only 50-60% of their genes, e.g. P. aeruginosa and P. putida share only 2971 proteins out of 5350 (or ~55%).
+In fact, many genomes of Pseudomonas share only 50–60% of their genes, e.g. P. aeruginosa and P. putida share only 2971 proteins out of 5350 (or ~55%).

-By 2020, more than 500 complete Pseudomonas genomes were available in Genebank.
+By 2020, more than 500 complete Pseudomonas genomes were available in NCBI GenBank.
 A phylogenomic analysis utilized 494 complete proteomes and identified 297 core orthologues, shared by all strains.
 This set of core orthologues at the genus level was enriched for proteins involved in metabolism, translation, and transcription and was utilized for generating a phylogenomic tree of the entire genus, to delineate the relationships among the Pseudomonas major evolutionary groups.
 In addition, group-specific core proteins were identified for most evolutionary groups, meaning that they were present in all members of the specific group, but absent in other pseudomonads.
 For example, several P. aeruginosa-specific core proteins were identified that are known to play an important role in this species' pathogenicity, such as CntL, CntM, PlcB, Acp1, MucE, SrfA, Tse1, Tsi2, Tse3, and EsrC.

+In 2021, a comparative genomic study with more than 3000 Pseudomonas genomes helped to discover genes and functions related with the environmental adaptation of these bacteria.